 - Diabetic Foodie is not responsible for problems caused by email glitches, weather events, lost packages or any other problems regarding communication and/or shipment.

 Almost all of the content on this blog is written by Shelby Kinnaird, aka Diabetic Foodie.
-Occasionally, if I get busy or have an unusual life event, I may feature guest posts from other bloggers.
+Occasionally, if I get busy or need an expert on a particular subject, I may feature guest posts from other writers.
 If the content is not my own, it will be disclosed at the beginning of the post.
 I never accept guest posts from authors whose sole purpose is to share links.

 I occasionally participate in affiliate advertising programs.
 Affiliate programs provide a way for websites to earn fees by linking to and advertising for other websites (e.g. Amazon.com).
 For example, if I reference a specific cookbook in a post and provide a link to where you can buy that book, I may receive a small commission if you follow the link and make a purchase.
 If I provide a link to where you can obtain some free diabetic snack bars, I may receive a small fee if you request the bars.